h2tc-roboticsx/H2TC/README.md

 <!-- <details>
 <summary>Details</summary> -->

-Our [processor tool](https://github.com/lipengroboticsx/H2TC_code/tree/main/src) converts the raw data into the commonly used formats.
+Our [processor tool](https://github.com/lipengroboticsx/H2TC_code/tree/main/src) converts the raw data into commonly used formats.
 With the tool, one can easily
 * process all raw data into the formats as detailed in the table below, or,
 * process raw data into one's preferred formats for customized needs by modifying the provided tool.